History

 Our Saviour celebrated 50 years of ministry on March 1, 2009 and 60 years on March 3, 2019.
 On December 31, 2022, Pastor Schneider retired after serving Our Saviour for 19 years.

 After a 6 month vacancy, Rev. Timothy Benzinger received a call to Our Saviour on April 27, 2022.
 He was ordained and installed on June 26, 2022.
+Rev. Benzinger accepted a call to The Lutheran School in Indianapolis, IN.
+His last Sunday at Our Saviour was June 16, 2024.

 About